Clique aqui para acessar a página do projeto em português.

-Use the link/form below to subscribe to the project email list to receive direct period notifications about upcoming meetings and project progress.
+Use the link below to subscribe to the project email list to receive direct periodic notifications about upcoming meetings and project progress.

-Know of a community group or organization we should reach out to directly?
+Know of a community group or organization we should reach out to?
 We are especially interested in connecting with groups and individuals who are less likely to participate in town affairs.
 Churches, business groups, youth groups, seniors – we need your suggestions for who should be involved!
-Let us know with an email to NepRWA Advocacy Director, Kerry Snyder, at firstname.lastname@example.org
+Let us know with an email to NepRWA Advocacy Director, Kerry Snyder.

 Project Background Information

 The Town of Stoughton is working with Kleinfelder consultants and the Neponset River Watershed Association to study flooding in Town.
 This includes developing a computer based “flood model” to map present areas of concern as well as what might happen in the future as the climate continues to warm up and change rain patterns.

 The Town can’t solve every flooding problem, but by studying the issue, Stoughton can prioritize problem areas and begin developing solutions to reduce future flooding, and protect Stoughton homes, businesses, and natural areas where possible.

 The project is being funded by the Town of Stoughton and a grant from the Massachusetts Municipal Vulnerability Preparedness (MVP) Program to study flooding around town.